 The Immune System

-The immune system – the body’s own defense system – consist of proteins, cells, organs and tissues, which interact in a complex network and disorders in this system may result in disease.
+The immune system – the body’s own defense system – consist of proteins, cells, organs and tissues.
+They interact in a complex network and disorders in this system may result in disease.
 Since microbes can penetrate the body and cause dysfunctions at any time, the human immune system is constantly challenged by environmental influences.
 There are several ways to strengthen your immune system naturally, and thus, to protect your most valuable habitat.

 The skin is an important mechanism in the body’s defense system, as the acid mantle blocks out pathogens.
 The skin is the body’s biggest organ and does not just function as a protection but also plays as an active and intermediary role between the environment and the functions of the body.
 Touch releases messengers, which interfere in a regulating way with the immune system.
 Further, the stimulation of the skin has positive effects on stress.
 Thus, a massage is not just a simple relaxation technique but also a vital element in your overall state of wellbeing